AdityaVikramSharma1023/Youtube-Sentiment-Analysis/README.md

 <h1>Youtube Sentiment Analysis</h1>
 This Natural Language Processing project allows us to get a comparison between the positive and negative comments of any YouTube video using YouTube Data API v3.
+Logistic Regression Classifier is trained on the polarity dataset v2.0 (Introduced in PangLee ACL 2004).
 <h3>Technologies used</h3>
 <ul>
   <li>Python- 3.11.3</li>